CB Bank: History

 In August 2017, Grab, an online cab aggregator partnered with CB Bank to offer banking services available to its drivers.
 The drivers have benefitted from the program obtaining access to ATM cards and bank accounts.
 In September 2017, it announced partnership with telecom operator Ooredoo to launch, M-Pitesan, a mobile wallet which will offer nationwide money transfer and bill payments services.

 In September 2017, CB bank launched the contactless payment system in collaboration with Visa and Mastercard the payment service providers.
 The service help users to complete their payments through contactless POS machines for Visa and Mastercard.

 In January 2018, CB Bank opened the first small and medium enterprise (SME) center in Mandalay.
 Through (SME) centers, CB Bank aims to help SMEs apply for necessary loans.
 Plans of SME loans include SME-Credit Guarantee Insurance Loan (SME CGI Loan), SME Longterm Investment Loan Powered by JICA, SME Business Expansion Loan Powered by KfW, and SME Term Loan.

 In April 2018, CB Bank signed an agreement with KfW Development Bank (KfW) to extend loans with $13.22 million to finance small and medium-sized enterprises in Myanmar.

 In May 2019, CB Bank and Telenor Myanmar signed a partnership with Visa to launch the CB-Telenor co-branded Visa credit card which aims to enhance financial services in Myanmar and expand benefits for Telenor Star Platinum users.

 In October 2019, CB Bank announced that it will launch its innovation lab on the APIX platform making it the first bank in the ASEAN region to connect with an open-architecture.
 In May 2020, CB Bank became the first bank in Myanmar to open smart branch at the Kantharyar Center.
 Similar to self-checkouts, customers can open their own bank accounts and get debit/prepaid cards immediately with minimal interactions with bank staffs.

+CB Bank launched the CB Card+ mobile app on December 15, 2020.
+The app allows users to make NFC payments, check card information and access all cards in one place.

+The Temenos Regional Forum 2023, held on August 23–24 in Hanoi, celebrated banks leading in modernization, transformation, and innovation.
+CB Bank was honored with the Temenos Core Transformation Award for its decade-long dedication to innovation.